lumeland/blog/posts/lume-3.md

 In addition to `jsx_preact`, two more plugins were removed in Lume 3: `liquid` and `on_demand`.

-Liquid allows us to use [LiquidJS](https://liquidjs.com/) as a template engine to build pages.
+Liquid lets you using [LiquidJS](https://liquidjs.com/) as a template engine to build pages.
 The syntax is very similar to Nunjucks and the library is actively maintained but it has a big limitation: it's not possible to invoke functions.
 This makes this template engine useless in Lume because it's not possible to use helpers like `search` or `nav` to search pages or build the navigation.
-The plugin was deprecated for long time and it was removed in Lume 3.
+The plugin has been deprecated for a while, and it was removed in Lume 3.

 The `on_demand` plugin was mainly an experiment to see if it was possible to add some dynamic behavior to Lume sites.
-But it never worked well, the implementation was a bit hacky to make it work on Deno Deploy and it was too limited.
-Lume has the [router](https://lume.land/plugins/router/) for simple use cases.
-And for complex cases, maybe you have to use a different framework.
+But it never worked well, the implementation was a bit hacky to make it work on Deno Deploy, and it was too limited.
+Lume has the [router](https://lume.land/plugins/router/) for simple use cases, and for complex cases, maybe you have to use a different framework.
 The purpose of Lume never was to become into one-size-fits-all solution.

-## Removed some customizations
+## Removed some customization

 The following removals aim to improve the stability and interoperability between plugins.

-### Extensions option
+### `extensions` option

 In Lume 2, some plugins have the `extensions` option to configure which files you want to process.
 You rarely need to modify this option because Lume provides